 Fencer's elbow is probably the most common injury across fencer's of all levels, meaning that beginners to veteran's get this injury.
 It comes from 'overuse' and could sideline a fencer for a while depending on how it is dealt with.
 Fencer's elbow is a form of tendonitis, which occurs when the tendons in one part of the body become inflamed.
 Pain from tendonitis in fencing usually occurs on the inside of the elbow, the outside of the elbow, and near the thumb.
 Prevention is the best way to avoid fencer's elbow and the best way to prevent it is to warm up thoroughly before every practice and competition.

-, they usually stem from athletes not taking care of their body properly and a lack of stretching.
+4. Strained/Pulled HamstringsFencer's strain and/or pull muscles all the time.
+Muscles are strained in their feet, legs, lower back, and even arms.
+The most common muscle to strain for a fencer is the hamstring.
+Like most injuries across all sports, they usually stem from athletes not taking care of their body properly and a lack of stretching.
 If a fencer does pull a muscle, the recovery time is longer than bruises or blisters.
 Athletes must let their bodies heal before they start using their injured muscles again.
 And when the muscle does start to recover, athletes then have to rehab surrounding muscles and the injured muscle, strengthening their bodies to be prepared for returning to their sport.

 5. Twisted Knees and Ankles